 Project PEOLC44

-The aim of my project was creating a spiritual care model for end-of-life needs for Muslim patients in the areas of religion, spirituality, mental and emotional health that could guide nurses and medical practitioners as to how to talk to and treat their patients.
+Creating a spiritual care model that supports Muslim patients’ end‑of‑life needs in religion, spirituality, and mental and emotional wellbeing, giving nurses and medical practitioners clear guidance on how to communicate with and care for their patients.

 What was lacking in hospices was an accessible, practical framework their nurses and administrators could use to respond to their patients’ spiritual needs.
 Specifically, patients comprised of Muslims who required assistance in performing rituals whilst ill or before death, guidance in matters of belief and scripture and connecting with the wider Muslim community and mosques to locate family members.